shawnjohnsamuel/nft-sale-prediction/README.md

 Future work suggestions include:

 1. Gathering data with a wider variety to train the model
-2. Moving beyond binary features and also binary result.
-A regression model with an actual price prediction would be very valuabe
+2. Moving beyond binary features and build out richer features based on importance
+3. Build a regression model with an actual price prediction
-2. Building a deployed user interface where an OpenSea NFT ID could be entered and prediction returned
+4. Building a deployed user interface where an OpenSea NFT ID could be entered and prediction returned

 ## For More Information